sporto/elm-tutorial/conclusion/improvements.md

 Each perk would have a bonus associated with it.
 Then players will have a calculated strength that is their level plus all the bonuses they have.

+---

+For a more featured version of this application see the master branch of <https://github.com/sporto/elm-tutorial-app>.